UAMS-DBMI/PosdaTools/docs/src/installation.md

 configures some things before each run, so it is recommend you use it rather than using `docker-compose` directly.

-WARNING: If you have chosen to have a separate database host, you must skip the first command (because there will be no `db` container).
+__Warning__: If you have chosen to have a separate database host, you must skip the first command (because there will be no `db` container).

 From the `oneposda` directory, execute: